citp/privacy-policy-historical/r/re/rem/remind.com.md

 * * *

-### Business transfers
+## Business transfers

 If Remind (or substantially all of its assets) is acquired by another company, user information may be one of the assets transferred to or acquired by that company.
 You acknowledge that such a transfer may occur, and that any acquirer of Remind may continue to use your Personal Information as set forth in this policy.
-You will be notified via email and/or a prominent notice on the Services of any change in ownership or uses of your personal information, as well as any choices you may have regarding your Personal Information (including the right to delete your information).
+You will be notified via email or some other means of any change in ownership or uses of your personal information, as well as any choices you may have regarding your Personal Information (including the right to delete your information).
 If Remind goes out of business without a successor, Remind would delete your information.

 ##### What this is saying